 By the beginning of the 11th century, the spiritual center of world Jewry had shifted away from Babylonia and towards communities spread throughout North Africa and Europe.
-These communities asserted their independence from the ancient geonic centers, ushering in a new period of halakhic creativity: the Middle Ages.
+These communities asserted their independence from the ancient geonic centers, ushering in a new period of halachic creativity: the Middle Ages.

 The Middle Ages were characterized by numerous attempts to codify Jewish law.
 Two are most noteworthy.
-In the 12th century, Maimonides composed the first true halakhic code, his monumental Mishneh Torah.
+In the 12th century, Maimonides composed the first true halachic code, his monumental Mishneh Torah.
 This work was revolutionary in the way it presented the laws in a totally new format and without providing the biblical and rabbinic sources for its decisions.
 A few centuries later, after fleeing Spain in 1492, Joseph Caro composed the Shulhan Arukh.
 This work, together with Moshe Isserles‘ glosses, remains the most important code of Jewish law.
-For the purposes of categorizing halakhic texts, its publication also marks the end of the medieval period and the beginning of the modern era.
+For the purposes of categorizing halachic texts, its publication also marks the end of the medieval period and the beginning of the modern era.

 The Modern Era: Reform, Conservative and Orthodox Responsa